Last updated: June 18, 2024

 It might help to think of interest payments as costs that have no value in return — they are only the charge a lender requires for loaning you money.

 • Debt consolidation – Use a balance transfer, personal loan, or home equity loan to consolidate high interest debt into one lower interest payment.
-This is perhaps your best tool to get out of significant debt.
+This tool might help you get out of significant debt.

 • Pay your balance instead of minimum payments – If you can’t, pay as early in the billing cycle as you can to reduce interest accruals.